When to visit the vet?

 Diagnosis

 Imaging procedures are crucial for the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of gallstones.
-X-rays can be helpful in identifying larger stones, but ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examinations are the preferred method for detecting gallstones because they provide a more detailed view of the gallbladder and bile ducts.
+X-rays can be helpful in identifying larger stones; however, ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examinations are the preferred method for detecting gallstones, as they provide a more detailed view of the gallbladder and bile ducts.
 UltrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. can also help rule out other potential causes for the symptoms.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. can also help rule out other potential causes of the symptoms.

 Therapy